TEXAS NO TAX RETURN MORTGAGE LENDERS+ –TEXAS SELF EMPLOYED-BANK STATEMENT MORTGAGE LENDERS –

 Mortgages for Texas Self Employed Business Owners

-Florida Mortgage lenders generally consider self-employed business owners to be higher risk than those who work for a traditional paycheck.
-Higher risk Self-employed Florida business owners pay more at closing and over the life the loan with higher interest rates.
-If you’re accepting a higher interest rate when you purchase your Florida home you may be able to lower that rate down the road by demonstrating a reliable payment history and refinancing.
+Texas Mortgage lenders generally consider self-employed business owners to be higher risk than those who work for a traditional paycheck.
+Higher risk Self-employed Texas business owners pay more at closing and over the life the loan with higher interest rates.
+If you’re accepting a higher interest rate when you purchase your Texas home you may be able to lower that rate down the road by demonstrating a reliable payment history and refinancing.

 Texas Business Structure Matters